Updated: Mar 8

-This theory entirely depends on what kind or the macro type of foods you choose to eat at one time.
-Fill your plate with vegetables (low in carbs/high in fiber) along with 3-4 ounces of lean protein and serving of healthy fats.
-This combination of macros (complex carb. w/fiber + lean protein + healthy fat) will balance well with how beautiful our plate looks and how our body responds.
+This 'more food, less insulin" theory entirely depends on the macro type of foods you choose to eat at one time.
+This combination of macros (complex carb. w/fiber + lean protein + healthy fat) will balance well with how beautiful your plate looks and how your body and blood sugar responds.

-When we consume healthy sources of carbohydrates with plenty of good fat and protein, the glucose from the meal enters our blood slowly, and the pancreas responds by secreting a measured amount of insulin.
+When you eat vegetables along with healthy sources of carbohydrates with plenty of good fat and protein, the glucose from the meal enters our blood slowly, and the pancreas responds by secreting a measured amount of insulin.
 Or in a case where you need to inject insulin, then the dose of insulin units can be lower.

 Make a plan to eat foods that have a low glycemic index or that don't dramatically effect blood sugar and combine this with the two other macros (protein & fat).
 This can help to reduce the bodies insulin needs and provide more healthy foods that'll satisfy you too.

-Of course, portion size is something to consider as well... and if we eat more vegetables and less starchy and simple carbohydrates, this makes the process and the end result nicer and healthier too!
+Of course, portion size is something to consider as well... and if you eat more vegetables and less starchy or simple carbohydrates, this will make the process and the end result nicer and healthier for you too!

-I'm a HUGE fan of a balanced plate covered with delicious vegetables.. this is key to getting the vitamins and minerals our body needs and reducing insulin needs.
+I'm a HUGE fan of a balanced plate covered with delicious vegetables..
+Building your meal around vegetables is key to getting the vitamins and minerals your body needs and reduces insulin needs.

-Below is an example of enjoying more beautiful food and needing less insulin, and your body and taste buds are going to love!
+Below is an example of enjoying more beautiful healthy food that will require less insulin, that your body and taste buds will love!

 Green salad, tomatoes, onion, cucumbers, sliced carrots (vegetables) and avocado with a broiled salmon steak for (protein & healthy omega 3 fat).
 You can add a small baked sweet potato (complex carb. w/fiber) with a tsp. of real butter.

-So how much insulin will your body require for meals like this? *Important to discuss with your doctor the proper insulin treatment for you when making any changes.
+So how much insulin will your body require and use for meals like this?

 Always take into consideration: